HevaWu/Exercise_RxSwift/README.md

 # Exercise_RxSwift
-Build an example project for RxSwift Observable
+Build an example project for RxSwift